Kuseife: Population

 Members of several Bedouin family clans reside in Kuseife: Abu Ajaj, Elamor, el-Zabarka, el-Nasasra, the biggest of them Abu-Rabia.
 Other families are: Azbarga, El-Dada, Abu Juda and Abu Anam.
 A part of el-Nasasra and Elamor clans lives outside Kuseife in a close proximity to the Nevatim Airbase.

 According to the Israel Central Bureau of Statistics (CBS), the population of Kuseife was 17,400 in December 2010 (10,300 in December 2006).
 Its annual growth rate is 3.6%.
-Kuseife's jurisdiction is 13,692 dunams (~13.7 km²).
+Kuseife's jurisdiction is 13,692 dunams (~13.7 km2).

 History

+The Survey of Western Palestine noted Khurbet Kuseifeh as “a small ruin with foundations and heaps of stones.”

 Prior to the establishment of Israel, the Negev Bedouins were a semi-nomadic society that had been through a process of sedentariness since the Ottoman rule of the region.

 During the British Mandate period, the administration did not provide a legal frame to justify and preserve lands’ ownership.
 In order to settle this issue, Israel’s land policy was adapted to a large extent from the Ottoman land regulations of 1858 as the only preceding legal frame.
 Thus Israel nationalized most of the Negev lands using the state’s land regulations from 1969.

-Israel has continued the policy of sedentarization of Negev Bedouins imposed by the Ottoman authorities, and at first it included regulation and re-location - during the 1950s Israel has re-located two-thirds of the Negev Bedouins into an area that was under martial law.
+Israel has continued the policy of sedentarization of Negev Bedouins imposed by the Ottoman authorities, and at first it included regulation and re-location: during the 1950s Israel re-located two-thirds of the Negev Bedouins into an area that was under martial law.
 The next step was to establish seven townships built especially for Bedouins in order to sedentarize and urbanize them by offering them better life conditions, proper infrastructure and high quality public services in sanitation, health and education, and municipal services.

-But not all Bedouins agree to move from tents and structures built on the state lands into apartments.
-In permanent planned villages like Kuseife lives about 60% of Bedouin citizens of Israel, while the rest in illegal homes spread all over North Negev.
+However, not all Bedouins agreed to move from tents and structures built on the state lands into apartments.
+In permanent planned villages like Kuseife live about 60% of Bedouin citizens of Israel, while the rest are in illegal homes spread all over North Negev.